intersystems-community/integratedml-custom-models/.github/REPOSITORY_SETUP.md

 # Repository Setup Guide for GitHub Publication

-This guide provides templates and recommendations for optimizing the IntegratedML Pluggable Models repository for maximum discoverability and community engagement.
+This guide provides templates and recommendations for optimizing the IntegratedML Flexible Model Integration repository for maximum discoverability and community engagement.

 ## 📝 Repository Description Template